Big Three (American television): 1990s–present

-Fox launched MyNetworkTV at the same time as The CW, with a lineup of English language telenovelas; it later shifted toward unscripted programs and movies, though its persistent lack of ratings success led News Corporation to convert it into a programming service, relying on a lineup of acquired series, in 2009.
+Fox launched MyNetworkTV at the same time as The CW, with a lineup of English language telenovelas; it later shifted toward unscripted programs and movies, though its persistent lack of ratings success led News Corporation in 2009 to convert it to a syndication service, which primarily carries acquired programming.

+Pax TV, a venture of Paxson Communications, debuted on August 31, 1998, as an attempted seventh broadcast network to compete against UPN and The WB; although Pax carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.
+Pax TV later rebranded to i: Independent Television in 2005, before it was renamed to Ion Television in 2007.

 PBS

-Likewise, the Public Broadcasting Service (PBS), which has existed since 1970, is not considered part of the "big three" networks.
+Likewise, the Public Broadcasting Service (PBS), which has existed since 1970, is not considered to be a "Big" network.
 PBS operates as a noncommercial service with a very different distribution form compared to the major networks; its member stations basically own the network instead of the traditional mode of a network owning some of its stations and affiliating with additional stations owned by other broadcasters, and it maintains memberships with more than one educational station in a few markets.

 Market share

-In the 21st Century, the "Big Three" have controlled only a relatively small portion of the broadcasting market in the United States; by 2007, their collective share was estimated at a combined 32%.
-The Big Three's market share has declined considerably as a result of growing competition from other broadcast networks such as Fox, The CW, and MyNetworkTV; Spanish language networks such as Univision, UniMás, and Telemundo; national cable and satellite channels such as TNT, ESPN, and AMC; and streaming channels such as Netflix.
+In the 21st century, the "Big Four" have controlled only a relatively small portion of the broadcasting market in the United States.
+By 2007, their collective share was estimated at a combined 32%.
+The Big Three's market share has declined considerably as a result of growing competition from other broadcast networks such as Ion Television, The CW, and MyNetworkTV; Spanish language networks such as Univision, UniMás, and Telemundo; national cable and satellite channels such as TNT, ESPN, and AMC; and streaming channels such as Netflix.

-Each of the Big Three networks is now owned by a media conglomerate, providing corporate synergy with various cable channels, a major film studio, and other sibling media assets.
-ABC merged with Capital Cities Communications in 1985, which was then bought by The Walt Disney Company in 1996.
-NBC and Vivendi Universal's film and television subsidiary Vivendi Universal Entertainment (owner of Universal Pictures) merged in 2004 to form NBCUniversal, which was then bought by Comcast in 2011.
-In 2000, Viacom (owner of Paramount Pictures) took control of CBS; they then split in 2005, but only to merge back in 2019 into a single company known as ViacomCBS (now known as Paramount Global since 2022).

-Each of the Big Three networks have also sought to augment traditional broadcast viewership of entertainment programming with a companion streaming service.
-Hulu, launched as a shared platform in 2008 and majority-owned by ABC parent Disney since 2019, has become a primary streaming home for ABC.
-CBS programs are largely carried via Paramount+, begun as CBS All Access in 2014.
-NBCUniversal, which also has a minority stake in Hulu, launched Peacock in 2020 as the main streaming home for selected series among the NBC broadcast network and its sibling cable channels.
+Each of the Big Four networks is now owned by a media conglomerate, providing corporate synergy with various cable channels, a major film studio, a companion streaming service, and other sibling media assets.
+NBC is owned by NBCUniversal, a Comcast company (whose assets include Universal Pictures, Peacock, Universal Destinations & Experiences, E!, MSNBC, and Golf Channel), since 2004, CBS and the CW are owned by Paramount Skydance (who also owns Paramount Pictures, MTV, Showtime, Nickelodeon and Paramount+, among other units; The CW and The CW Plus is jointly owned with Warner Bros.
+Discovery and Nexstar Media) since 2019, ABC is owned by The Walt Disney Company (whose assets now consist of, but not limited to, Disney Experiences, Disney Channel, Walt Disney Pictures, 20th Century Studios, ESPN, Disney+ and Hulu) since 1996, and Fox and MyNetworkTV are owned by Fox Corporation (who assets include Fox News, Tubi, Fox Sports, and others) since 2019.